Skip to content

 Cache Configuration

-Sockudo utilizes caching for various purposes, such as storing presence channel member data, app configurations (by the App Manager), and potentially other internal data to improve performance and reduce load on backend systems.
+Sockudo utilizes caching for various purposes, such as storing presence channel member data, app configurations (by the App Manager), and other internal data to improve performance and reduce load on backend systems.

 Global cache settings are configured under the cache object in your config.json.